natenka/pyneng-book-en/docs/source/book/09_functions/create_func.rst

 Now the result variable contains a line with commands to configure interface.
 In real life, function will almost always return some value.
-However, it is possible to use print() to add some messages.

 Another important aspect of **return** operator is that after **return** the function closes, meaning that the expressions that follow **return** are not executed.

 For example, in function below the line «Configuration is ready» will not be displayed because it stands after **return**: